Grimy watches, bracelets, photos: evidence of boat migrant tragedies

 The Gambian and Senegalese men were arrested and charged with international people smuggling and murder.
 If convicted they face more than 20 years in prison.

 Before her body was taken away, Sesay removed a bracelet he wore and put it on his wife's wrist.
-A few days later, Palermo police found, photographed and catalogued it for evidence.
+A few days later, Palermo police found, photographed and cataloged it for evidence.

 "Jesus Loves Me," the bracelet read.